AnaOlteanu/MODBD/README.md

 implementation and Application development.
 The [documentation file](https://github.com/AnaOlteanu/MODBD/blob/main/MODBD_documentation.pdf) contains a summary of all the stages of the project, while the [development of the application](https://github.com/AnaOlteanu/MODBD/tree/main/front-end_module) consists of 3 Spring MVC projects that serve as an interface for solving the requirements needed.
-The theme chosen for this project is the management of hotel reservations.
+The theme chosen for this project is the management of **hotel reservations**.
 Our application starts from the premise that there is an initial database of a travel agency which is the foundation for the data distribution process.
 Following the process of _geographical data distribution_, several local databases will be obtained, two in number, depending on the country of the hotels: **Romania** or **other countries**.
 Another **global database** will be configured that will allow global management of all data stored in the system.
 ## Technologies used